austinrivas/grav-bootstrap/README.md

 #### User Management

-User management is done via the `bin/plugin login newuser` command and is described in further detail in the `login` plugin and this entry in the [Admin FAQ](https://learn.getgrav.org/admin-panel/faq#adding-and-managing-users).
+User management is done via the `docker-compose exec nginx-php-grav php bin/plugin login newuser` command and is described in further detail in the `login` plugin and this entry in the [Admin FAQ](https://learn.getgrav.org/admin-panel/faq#adding-and-managing-users).

 User accounts are not under version control and are stored in a yaml file named after their username e.g. `grav/user/accounts/someuser.yaml`.